Frequently Asked Questions

 The Cremation Association of North America (CANA) determined that the standard capacity of a single adult urn should be at least 200 cubic inches (3.3 litres).

 The cubic inch is a unit of volume in the Imperial units.
 It is the volume of a cube with each of its three dimensions being one inch long.
 1 cubic inch is approximately 16.4 Milliliters (ml) in the metric system.

 What are the different kinds of urns?

 There are many types and varieties of cremation urns.
 Here is a guide to help you sort through the nomenclature.
-At Canadian Urn we currently produce both adult and companion urns.
+At Canadian Urns we currently produce adult, companion and miniature/pet urns.
 We will be adding additional styles over time.

 How much do cremated ashes weigh?

 Typically, the remains from an average adult will weigh about 4-6 pounds.
 The ashes from a woman average around 4 lbs, while men average 6 lbs.
 As with anything involving the human body, it can vary.

 The amount of ashes, or "cremains", that each urn holds is measured in cubic inches.
 The industry standard used to figure before-and-after size is approximately 1 pound of healthy weight to 1 cubic inch of cremains; that is, a 150lb person will require roughly 150 cubic inches of space within the urn.
 Most of our urns are at least 240 cubic inches with some considerably more allowing you to place keepsakes, mementos, jewelry and so on in the urn as well.
 We also have a very large sized urn suitable for two people (Companion Urns) They are roughly 400 cubic inches in volume.
 It is important to note that even for a larger individual, the "cremains" are composed of the bone matter that remains after the cremation process.
 This means that regardless of a person's actual weight, the cremains should be roughly the same amount as the average person of the same height.

 What is a companion urn?